inventer99/reactivex-typescript-exploration/README.md

 import { range } from './reactive/sources';
 import { filter, map } from './reactive/operators';

-// Caluclate all odd squares from 1-10 inclusively
+// Caluclate the square of all odd numbers from 1-10 inclusively

 range(1, 11).pipe(
     filter(x => (x & 1) === 1),